Press On – Hold On In Prayer

 In a parable of exquisite pathos and simplicity, our Lord taught not simply that men ought to pray, but that men ought to pray with full heartiness, and press the matter with vigorous energy and brave hearts.

-"And He spake a parable unto them to the end, that men ought always to pray, and not to faint; saying, There was in a city a judge, which feared not God, and regarded not man: and there was a widow in that city; and she came unto him, saying, Avenge me of mine adversary.
+"And He spake a parable unto them to this end, that men ought always to pray, and not to faint; saying, There was in a city a judge, which feared not God, and neither regarded man: and there was a widow in that city; and she came unto him, saying, Avenge me of mine adversary.
 And he would not for a while: but afterward he said within himself, Though I fear not God, nor regard man; yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me.
 And the Lord said, Hear what the unjust judge saith.
 And shall not God avenge His own elect, which cry to Him day and night, though He bear long with them?
-I say unto you, that He will avenge them speedily.
-Howbeit when the Son of man cometh, shall He find faith on the earth?"
+I tell you, that He will avenge them speedily.
+Nevertheless when the Son of man cometh, shall He find faith on the earth?"
 (Luke 18:1-8).

 In the Face of Hopelessness